maxmusau/conferenceRoom/README.md

      </androidx.constraintlayout.widget.ConstraintLayout>
+## step 6
 ## We now head to our MainActivity File and Get data from our API, we will be getting data from below API - (Application Programming Interface), this link will provide us data from a database.
 (https://musau.pythonanywhere.com/getconferenceroom)

-## Open Your Main Activity and write this Code.
+# Open Your Main Activity and write this Code.
 Below code gets data from our API and pushes to the recycler adapter which maps the data to our XML.
      import androidx.appcompat.app.AppCompatActivity
      import android.os.Bundle
      import android.view.View